20kdc/c3ds-projects/README.md

 + assorted-caos: Random dumping ground for CAOS
 + caosproxy: specification & tools for OS-independent and easier to access interconnect between tooling & the game
 + cdsp-common: Java library used by Natsue and RAL
-+ cdsp-tools: A place further Java-based tools may go at some point
++ cdsp-tools: A place for further Java-based tools
 + ciesetup: CIE setup improvements (Now containing Docker!)
 + colour-depth-fix: improves Linux & Mac compatibilty of Docking Station through renderer patching
 + creature-monitor-gd: tool for monitoring creatures that is hopefully more reliable than alternatives